wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ### Competitor SBC hardware

-Small form factor computers with a tiny footprint that put full-sized PC power in the palm of your hand:
+The Pi is a Single Board Computer (SBC), a "small form factor" computer with a tiny footprint that put full-sized PC power in the palm of your hand:

 * Banana Pi M64
 * Libre Computer Board ALL-H3-CC